Uuuuu77/AirBnB_clone/README.md

-Team Project by John Njuguna and Samuel Njau.
 Welcome to the AirBnB clone project!
 Before starting, please read the AirBnB concept page.

 First step: Write a command interpreter to manage your AirBnB objects.